 Some installers use laminate glue or waterproof adhesive when installing laminate flooring.
 The idea behind this is to prevent water from spills or cleaning from seeping into the floor, which is why glued laminate is most often used in bathrooms or mud rooms where water contact with the floor is common.
 The glue is applied to the planks so that they stick to each other as opposed to gluing the planks to the subfloor.

-Gluing or nailing laminate planks could void the warranty on your new flooring, so be sure to check the manufacturer's warranty details before doing anything that could compromise it.
+Gluing laminate planks could void the warranty on your new flooring, so be sure to check the manufacturer's warranty details before doing anything that could compromise it.
 Another thing to consider when thinking about using adhesives with your laminate flooring installation is that it would make it far more difficult to replace a plank if damaged.
 You'll need to weigh the pros and cons carefully to determine if gluing your planks is worthwhile.

 - Home Flooring Pros: How to Cut Laminate Flooring – Tools, Step by Step Guide and Tips & Tricks